Types of roof trusses to consider when self-building

 • Reduce on-site labour costs

-• Reduce square metre build costs by optimising space from ground level to attic
+• Reduce square metre build costs by optimising space from ground level to attic space

 • Be engineered to take the load of an extra room